University of Maryland Medical System

 Clinical Nurse I

-Job Requirements This role is considered for the new graduate or nurse with less than 12 months experience .
+Job Requirements This role is reserved for the new graduate or nurse with less than 12 months experience.
 The nurse will utilize this time to learn the institution and nursing practice.
-It is expected that a nurse in this role successfully meets all requirements of the Nurse Residency Program and Departmental Orientation.
-Utilizes the institution’s care delivery and professional practice models as the frame of reference for practicing as a professional nurse.
+It is expected that a nurse in this role successfully pass the probationary period within 12 months (18 months maximum with a defined action plan developed with manager).
+Utilizes the nursing process as the frame of reference for practice as a professional nurse.
 Participates in activities to develop own practice, and to support group practice goals at the unit level.
-Is accountable to patient, family and team members for care provided and to the nurse manager for totality of work performance.
-Is accountable to hold to the Service Standards and to the Nursing Mission, Vision and Values.
-Qualifications Work Experience Licensure as a Registered Nurse in the state of Maryland, or eligible to practice due to Compact state agreements outlined through the MD Board of Nursing, is required.
-Current AHA BLS certification required.
-Basic computer skills are required.
-Effective verbal and written communication skills.
+Functions effectively as a member of a multidisciplinary health care team.
+Is accountable to patient, family and team members for care provided, and to the nurse manager for totality of work performance.
+Work Experience Licensure as a Registered Nurse in the state of Maryland, or eligible to practice due to Compact state agreements outlined through the MD Board of Nursing, is required.
+Diploma in Nursing or associate's degree in nursing required.
+Completes all mandatory training and classes.
+4. 5.
+6. 7.
+8. IV.
+Current BLS certification required.
+Unit based licensure as required for the role as defined at the unit/department level. (examples include but are not limited to Neonatal Resuscitation Program [NRP], Certification in Pre-Transport/Post-Resuscitation Stabilization Care of Sick Infants for Neonatal Healthcare Providers [STABLE], Advanced Cardiovascular Life Support [ACLS), Trauma 101, etc.) Maintenance of 10 contact hours of education every two years.
 Benefits All your information will be kept confidential according to EEO guidelines.
-Compensation Pay $37.75 - $56.21/ hour Other Compensation (if applicable): Review the 2025-2026 UMMS Benefits Guide Like many employers, UMMS is being targeted by cybercriminals impersonating our recruiters and offering fake job opportunities.
+Pay Range: $39.29/hour Other Compensation (if Applicable) Review the 2025-2026 UMMS Benefits Guide Like many employers, UMMS is being targeted by cybercriminals impersonating our recruiters and offering fake job opportunities.
 We will never ask for banking details, personal identification, or payment via email or text.
 If you suspect fraud, please contact us at careers@umms.edu.

 University of Maryland Medical System